-Curcumin has long been celebrated for its antioxidant and anti-inflammatory properties, and its positive effect on overall health.
-Now, a growing body of research demonstrates that curcumin may also support cardiovascular health in both healthy individuals and those at a higher risk for heart disease.
+Curcumin has long been celebrated for its free-radical fighting and healthy inflammatory response properties.* Now, a growing body of research demonstrates that curcumin may also support cardiovascular health.*

-It’s well known that heart disease is one of the leading causes of death in the U.S. and around the world.
-But, supplementing with curcumin can actually help mitigate many of the risk factors associated with heart disease.
-Curcumin has been shown to help reduce chronic inflammation, stabilize blood lipid profiles, and improve endothelial function.
-Not coincidentally, all of these factors play a key role in maintaining a healthy heart.
+It’s well known that heart health is one of the leading challenges in the U.S. and around the world.
+But, supplementing with curcumin may actually address many of the contributors to poor heart health.* Curcumin has been shown to help support a healthy inflammatory response, stabilize blood lipid profiles, and maintain endothelial function.* Not coincidentally, all of these factors play a key role in maintaining a healthy heart.

 When delivered in a bioavailable form, curcumin can support a wide range of health benefits, including cardiovascular function as detailed below.*

-Curcumin supplementation can benefit your patients that suffer from chronic conditions related to inflammation.
+Curcumin supplementation can benefit your patients that suffer from immune system challenges.

-Curcumin works as anti-inflammatory agent by suppressing the NF-kB molecule, which is responsible for “turning on” genes related to inflammation.
-NF-kB is a molecule that has been strongly linked to heart disease and other chronic ailments.
-By blocking NF-kB, curcumin works on the molecular level to combat chronic inflammation and its effects.
+Curcumin promotes a healthy inflammatory response by suppressing the NF-kB molecule, which is responsible for “turning on” genes that modulate the inflammatory response mechanism.* NF-kB is a molecule that has been strongly linked to poor heart health.
+By blocking NF-kB, curcumin works on the molecular level to promote a healthy inflammatory response.*